AccueilBlogSecuring a Summer internship in Investment Banking: What You Need to Know

 Securing an offer is therefore hard.
 These figures underscore the importance of proper preparation.
 Success on this application journey is by no means a result of pure chance; rather, it is achieved through a blend of skills, knowledge, and strategic prowess.
 In this article, we break down what it takes to obtain a dream role as a summer intern in an investment bank, providing you with insights that will transform the seemingly insurmountable odds into a distinctly attainable opportunity.

-Let’s start with the basics: What are summer internships?
+Let’s start with the basics: What is a summer internship?

 Summer internships are 8 to 10 week-long programmes offered by investment banks principally in Anglophone geographies (i.e. the UK, the US, Hong Kong and Singapore).
 They offer interns, viewed as future hires, an invaluable glimpse into the inner workings of the bank and the broader industry.
 In general, especially for the bigger banks, an intern will be attached to a specific team for the duration of the internship, unlike during the more introductory Spring internships, where interns shadow bankers across a variety of teams.
 Thus, as a summer intern, you might be working in the ECM or DCM team, or indeed a particular sector team within the bank’s investment banking division (e.g. the Global Industrial Group in Morgan Stanley, or the TMT team at Barclays).
 (We will talk more about how you select your sector team – or how one picks you – in a forthcoming article)